Amein-Eskinder/CICO-HijraBank-Agreements/CICO HijraBank SLA.md

 * **Transaction-Linked Statutory Levies/Taxes:** Government-mandated transaction taxes, levies, or regulatory fees directly tied to specific transactions (excluding VAT on services).

 * **Media Buying for Marketing:** Direct media spend for Bank-approved marketing campaigns, including digital advertising, radio/TV spots, print media, and outdoor advertising.
-Campaign categories and approval processes are defined in Sections 3.2.1 and 3.2.2.
-(Note: Marketing operations and campaign management are included in the AMS Fee per Section 3.2; only actual media spend is pass-through).
+Campaign categories and approval processes are defined in Sections 3.2.1 and 3.3.
+(Note: Marketing operations and campaign management are funded by CICO from revenue share per Section 3.2; only actual media spend is funded by The Bank per Section 3.3).

 ## **NOT Pass-Through (Included in Managed Fee)**

-The following costs are **covered by the Monthly AMS Fees** and are NOT deducted as pass-through:
+The following costs are **funded by CICO's revenue share allocation** and are NOT deducted as pass-through:

 * Core hosting infrastructure and data center operations
 * Application maintenance, development, and platform upgrades